 Not only is inulin a natural source of soluble dietary fiber, it’s also a prebiotic used to promote the growth of healthy bacteria in a dog’s digestive tract.

-Even when you consider the protein-boosting effect of the peas, pea flour and flaxseed, this looks like the profile of a kibble containing a moderate amount of meat.
+Even when you consider the protein-boosting effect of the peas, pea flour and flaxseed, this looks like the profile of a kibble containing a significant amount of meat.

-American Natural Premium Grain Free is a plant-based dry dog food using a moderate amount of named meat meals as its main sources of animal protein, thus earning the brand 4.5 stars.
+American Natural Premium Grain Free is a dry dog food using a significant amount of named meat meals as its dominant source of animal protein, thus earning the brand 5 stars.

 Get free dog food recall alerts sent to you by email.
 Subscribe to The Advisor’s recall notification list.

 More American Natural Premium Reviews

 The following American Natural Premium dog food reviews are also posted on this website:

 A Final Word